rstojnic/lazydata/README.md

 ### Coming soon...

-- Add metadata to a frozen file
+- Add metadata to a stored file
-- Visualise frozen file provenance
+- Visualise stored file provenance
 - Freezing data coming from databases and APIs

 ## Contributing